 Worse, he said, many doctors aren’t even aware of this link.

-He told us of a study (unlikely to surprise any exhausted and overwhelmed new parent) in which researchers looked at potential barriers to making heart-healthy lifestyle decisions after the birth of a new baby.(3) Researchers found that although women expressed an intention to live a healthy lifestyle after their new baby arrived, this generally did not happen.
+He told us of a study (unlikely to surprise any exhausted, sleep-deprived and overwhelmed new parent) in which researchers looked at potential barriers to making heart-healthy lifestyle decisions after the birth of a new baby.(3) Researchers found that although women expressed an intention to live a healthy lifestyle after their new baby arrived, this generally did not happen.
 As Dr. Steegers explained:

 “Motivators included improving their own current health condition as well as modelling a healthy lifestyle for their children.